5 min read

 Great for: Software companies, telecoms, banks, airlines, Internet service providers, financial advisor automated drip marketing campaigns, and sports teams.

 Create an email orientation experience by offering a series of timed messages that show a new user how to get the most out of your product.
 This can start out with the basics and expand into more detailed and advanced features.
 Not everyone will want to move all the way through, so make it a gradual process from start to end.
 This is also a great place to show off new features and product lines.
 Once you have someone hooked and checking often, they will be open to checking out anything new.

 Great for: Software companies, online services, auto manufacturers, financial institutions and educational organizations.

 Create an online training course to get your subscribers into physical and mental shape.
 This mostly caters to those in the health club world, but it can also go for yoga teachers, health care professional or anyone looking to provide value to their readers.
 You can even include links to videos that demonstrate what you are trying to showcase.

 Great for: Charities holding races, health clubs, fitness product manufacturers, sports marketing campaigns, yoga teachers and personal trainers.

 8. Event Preparation

-Trigger one or several instructional emails providing those heading to your next event with information they need to know.
+Trigger one or several instructional emails providing those heading to your next event with the information they need to know.
 Inform them on how to register, where to buy gear, how to ask questions, or whatever additional information needs to be communicated to coordinate event logistics.
-This can easily tie into sports teams as well, since a game is an event.
-Automated drip marketing campaigns can remind fans to buy tickets after the latest game or emails that include surveys on their satisfaction of the venue.
+This can easily tie into sports teams as well since a game is an event.
+Automated drip marketing campaigns can remind fans to buy tickets after the latest game or emails that include surveys on their satisfaction with the venue.